Trust vs. Mistrust: Psychosocial Stage 1

 Are Trust Issues Normal?

-Trust issues can easily carry on until adulthood, and may also be influenced by other factors.
+Trust issues can easily carry on until adulthood and may also be influenced by other factors.
 A person who experiences infidelity may have a hard time trusting future partners.
 Someone who was fired from a job suddenly may not feel comfortable as they seek out another job.
 Bad things happen to all of us, and reacting to those situations by trying to prevent them in the future is normal.
 The thoughts we experience when we have trust issues may be a defense mechanism.
 It is normal to want to protect yourself, so it is normal to experience trust issues when that protection is threatened.

 Trust vs. Mistrust in Adulthood

 Although Erikson outlined the psychosocial stages of development into neat and clean stages, they can have an effect on each other.
-A child does not just forget their trust issues when they turn 18 months old – their interests just begin to shift as they explore the conflict of autonomy vs. shame and doubt.
+A child does not just forget their trust issues when they turn 18 months old - their interests shift as they explore the conflict of autonomy vs. shame and doubt.

 If you have ever been in a relationship after being cheated on, you know the impact that mistrust can have.